-24. Medicare patients - Case mix index

-Enter the case mix index (CMI) for Medicare patients.
-CMI is collected for the organization as a whole to provide reviewers with a global indicator of patient acuity.

-25. Medicare patients - Average length of stay case mix adjusted (Calculated cell.
-Do not enter data.)This cell will calculate the case-mix adjusted average length of stay for Medicare patients.
+- 24. Medicare patients Case mix index Enter the case mix index (CMI) for Medicare patients.
+CMI is collected for the organization as a whole to provide reviewers with a global indicator of patient acuity. - 25.
+Medicare patients Average length of stay case mix adjusted (Calculated cell.

-26. All payors - Average length of stay

-Enter the average length of stay for all payors for the 12-month reporting period.
-Average length of stay is determined by the time set by each organization.

-27. All payors - Case mix index

-Enter the case mix index (CMI) for all payors.
-CMI is collected for the organization as a whole to provide reviewers with a global indicator of patient acuity.

-28. All payors - Average length of stay case mix adjusted (Calculated cell.
 Do not enter data.)
-This cell will calculate the case-mix adjusted average length of stay for all payors.

-29. For ambulatory settings, annual total number of patient visits

-Enter the total number of patient visits the organization receives for the 12-month reporting period.
-If not applicable, leave blank.
+This cell will calculate the case-mix adjusted average length of stay for Medicare patients. - 26.
+All payors Average length of stay Enter the average length of stay for all payors for the 12-month reporting period.
+Average length of stay is determined by the time set by each organization. - 27.
+All payors Case mix index Enter the case mix index (CMI) for all payors.
+CMI is collected for the organization as a whole to provide reviewers with a global indicator of patient acuity. - 28.
+All payors Average length of stay case mix adjusted (Calculated cell.
+Do not enter data.)
+This cell will calculate the case-mix adjusted average length of stay for all payors. - 29.
+For ambulatory settings, annual total number of patient visits Enter the total number of patient visits the organization receives for the 12-month reporting period.
+That includes nonbedded areas that are supported by nursing.
+Please see glossary for ambulatory settings.